ariannalangton/Data-Analytics-Portfolio/marketingCampaignPlan/README.md

 # Targeted Marketing Campaign Plan for Cowboy Boots

+## Overview

+This file contains the [excel sheet](), final [marketing report], and a screenshot of the tableau dashboard created.
+Below is a description of the goals, tools used, outcome, and action plan for the marketing campaign.

 ## Objective

 The goal of this marketing campaign was to identify the most effective areas to target for increasing sales of boots, priced between $100-$150, to individuals aged 24-54.
 The campaign aimed to focus on both immediate sales and long-term growth.
 By analyzing factors like population, income, distance from the store, farm employees, and projected 5-year growth, the objective was to optimize marketing efforts and resources to drive both short-term success and future sustainability.